aliceakesson/Sudoku-Solver/README.md

 # Sudoku-Solver
-Simple Sudoku Solver from 2021 that can solve most intermediate to hard sudokus
+Simple Sudoku Solver made in 2021 that can solve most intermediate to hard sudokus